pythonanywhere/flask-tutorials/tutorial-2.md

 So, we have a virtualenv.
 But our website is still using the packages that were installed system-wide, so it's not being used.
 The next step is to fix that.
-Open a new tab by right-clicking the PythonAnywhere logo, and go to the "Web" tab.
+Open a new tab by right-clicking the PythonAnywhere logo, and go to the "Web" page.
 Make sure that your website is selected, then scroll down a bit.
 You'll see a section with the header "Virtualenv":

 <img width="500" src="/static/images/flask-tutorial-virtualenv-unset.png">